Adopted MAGSR Dogs

 Our newest babies - Sam, Ellie, Carlton, Blue, and Eugene - were found too small and without a mommy.
 Babies really need to be with mom until at least eight weeks.
 This gives them a chance to access the nutrition, love, and social foundation needed to meet with success.
 As luck would have it, a dog in the area, Madison, was having a hysterical pregnancy and was ready to step in and help these babies in need.
 Madison did an incredible job fostering her babies and taught them everything she could before sending them on their way to their adoptive families.
 We will forever be grateful to Madison and her human mom for stepping in and making miracles happen.

 All five babies have been well-loved and cared for.
 Over time, they have developed their own special personalities.
-Carlton is the goofiest of the puppies.
-He keeps everyone happy and his little eyes simply dance with merriment.
-A huge fan of food, this boy is always happy to chow down and keeps his belly full at all times.
-Although Carlton is a love bug, please remember that puppies are a lot of work.
+Eugene is the life of the party.
+He likes to play and tumble around with everyone.
+This boy isn't afraid to get dirty.
+Thinking he's the leader of the pack, Eugene likes to pretend that he's the oldest of the pups.
+However, he does have a little competition for that spot.
+Although Eugene is an all around fun guy, please remember that puppies are a lot of work.
 They will whine, chew, have accidents, and fill your world with endless puppy antics.
-With time, patience, and training, Carlton will develop into the good canine citizen we know he is destined to become.
-If this merry little guy sounds like the right match for your family.
+With time, patience, and training, Eugene will develop into the good canine citizen we know he is destined to become.
+If this spirited little guy sounds like the right match for your family.
 Ask to meet him today!

 Will you help them by donating or volunteering?